Our work in Kenya

 Drag the scrollbar to see how you can make an impact in Kenya

-Bubbling with unrealized potential, Kenya typifies the countries we target for intervention.
+Bubbling with unrealised potential, Kenya typifies the countries we target for intervention.
 Unemployment is high, but rates of literacy and financial inclusion are even higher, paving the way for an entrepreneur’s revolution.

 46% of Kenyans live below the poverty line